by Tommy H. Thomason

 Super Fox

-Like the A-4E, the A-4F was originally powered by the Pratt&Whitney J52-P-8A engine rated at 9,300-lbs thrust.
-Some were modified for the P-408 engine, with 11,200 lbs of thrust but for some reason, they didn't receive a different designation.
+The A-4F was originally powered by the Pratt&Whitney J52-P-8B engine rated at 9,300-lbs thrust.
+Many, reportedly 100 of the 147 built, were modified for the P-408 engine, with 11,200 lbs of thrust.
+For some reason the Navy didn't bother redesignating them as they usually did for a change of this type and magnitude.
 Informally, they were known as Super Foxes.
-The only external indication of the more powerful engine is the bigger inlet required for maximum low speed thrust.
+The only external indication of the more powerful engine is the bigger inlet required for maximum low-speed thrust.
+When stripped of unnecessary weight and drag for use as a MiG surrogate in dissimilar air-to-air combat training, it was a formidable foe with its relatively high thrust-to-weight ratio, very high roll rate, and a small visual signature.

 The A-4Ms were also powered by the P-408 engine and had the bigger inlets but again, from the side, it's almost impossible to tell.
 (If you read on and then come back to this picture, you may be able to see a hint of it.)